 3. Make your bio relevant, short, and sweet.

-Your bio will be among one of the first things people read.
-Keeping it relevant is a small yet valuable aspect to a successful business account.
+Your bio will be among one the first things people read.
+Keeping it relevant is a small yet valuable aspect of a successful business account.

 There’s already a character limit to how much you write in your bio, but nonetheless, this is still an important factor.

-As a personal trainer, a good example of specific bio could be:
+As a personal trainer, a good example of a specific bio could be:

-“I help woman lose weight and hit their health/fitness goals.
+“I help women lose weight and hit their health/fitness goals.
 And I have a damn good time doing it”

 The example bio above is good because it tells people what you do and it captures their attention.